microsoft/ComplianceCxE/docs/playbooks/service-side-auto-labeling.md

 - When the label applies encryption, the [Rights Management issuer and Rights Management owner](https://docs.microsoft.com/en-us/azure/information-protection/configure-usage-rights#rights-management-issuer-and-rights-management-owner) is the person who sends the email.
 There currently isn't a way to set a Rights Manager owner for all incoming email messages that are automatically encrypted.

-## Requirements for configuring MIP Auto-labeling
+## Requirements for configuring Service-side Auto-labeling
 * Simulation mode:
     - Auditing for Microsoft 365 must be turned on.
 If you need to turn on auditing or you're not sure whether auditing is already on, see [Turn audit log search on or off](https://docs.microsoft.com/en-us/microsoft-365/compliance/turn-audit-log-search-on-or-off?view=o365-worldwide).